Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: Introduction

+A systematic resolution to this dilemma necessitates a principled framework in which the following are met:

+\begin{enumerate} \item \textbf{Decoupled and independent control}: Exploration and exploitation must be regulated through distinct and independently adjustable mechanisms while maintaining controlled coordination to prevent search instability.
+This decoupling ensures that adjustments to exploration do not implicitly degrade exploitation or vice versa, thereby preventing entangled tradeoffs that hinder search efficiency.

+\item \textbf{Explicit and adaptive regulation}: The framework must provide an explicitly defined, dynamically adjustable exploration control mechanism that can be adapted in response to measurable search progress indicators (e.g., search space coverage, fitness diversity,final algorithm output).

+\item \textbf{Theoretical and computational feasibility}: The framework must be algorithm-agnostic, and its internal mechanisms must remain computationally scalable without requiring an exponential increase in representation set size, prohibitively large population sizes, or exhaustive parameter tuning. \end{enumerate}

-A review of the literature indicates that the current approach practiced in the literature for addressing this dilemma in EAs primarily centers around fine-tuning and adjusting traditional parameters within EAs.
-These traditional parameters include: the selection of evolutionary operators, operator probabilities, population size, and others.
-In this context, researchers often engage in the development of new operators \textit{internal} to the algorithm and experiment with other various parameter configurations in pursuit of optimizing algorithm performance.
-And indeed, while specific tuning configurations can lead to improvements, like the selection of particular EA operators outperforming others in specific contexts, the progress achieved through this approach typically exhibits an incremental nature.
-Furthermore, we argue that this approach inherently faces limitations in delivering effective, intelligible, and noticeable advancements in addressing the dilemma in question.
+To the best of our knowledge, the current approach practiced in the literature for addressing this dilemma in EAs primarily centers around distributing tuning efforts among traditional parameters, such as the selection of evolutionary operators, operator probabilities, population size, and others.
+In this context, one often engages in the development of new operators internal to the algorithm and experiment with other various parameter configurations in pursuit of optimizing algorithm search performance.
+And indeed, while specific tuning configurations can lead to improvements—such as certain EA operators outperforming others in specific contexts— this approach does not amount to a systematic resolution to the dilemma.

-This paper proposes a novel human-centered two-phase search framework (HCTPS) to resolve this dilemma, and in which, exploration is maximized, but not at the expense of the exploitation potential of the algorithm.
-The framework consists of two distinct phases: the global search phase, in which the algorithm distributes its internal exploitation-exploration potential across the entire search cube $I$, followed by a local search phase, in which a sequence of selected sub-cubes $\{ I_i \}$ from the original search cube $I$ (where $i=1,2,\dots,n$) undergoes further intensive sequential exploration.
-The rigorous implementation of the HCTPS is supported by the introduction of the human-centered search space control parameter (HSSCP), which allows the decision-maker to dynamically specify and adjust the sequence of sub-cubes to explore in the local search phase.

-To demonstrate the effectiveness of HCTPS, we integrate the it with the canonical GA and evaluate its performance on 14 well-known benchmark unconstrained optimization problems.
-The results demonstrate the framework’s ability to enhance exploration while preserving the GA’s inherent robust exploitation, offering a scalable and generalizable solution for various search algorithms.